 - Functional leaders construct the “to-be” flows and find out the issues.

-- The team works on assignments, priorities, and solving the finding issues.
+- The team works on assignments and priorities and solves the finding issues.

 - The administrator does an official trial of flow charts to guide the written scenarios and gives all CRP plans, schedules, and scenario guidelines.